NasiadkaMaciej/Convenient-File-Converter/README.md

 - Yes!
 You can upload and convert multiple files simultaneously, provided the total size does not exceed the 512MB limit.

 ### How can I help improve the tool?
-- If you have suggestions for fixes, features, or improvements, feel free to open an issue or submit a pull request on GitHb or contact me directly.
+If you experience some bugs, have suggestions for fixes, features, or improvements, feel free to [contact me](https://nasiadka.pl), open an issue or submit a pull request.